 The second issue is that migrant students are perceived to have learning problems more often than local students.
 The evidence from this study is that though the majority of migrant students in Tongzhou are able to adjust to their new environment and can be effectively integrated into new classes, some find it difficult.
 There are several reasons.
 The pace and level of teaching in Tongzhou schools is much more intense than in rural areas where migrants originate.
 This means that keeping up with work is an issue and that the grade a child is placed in may be too challenging for some if it reflects their chronological age alone.
 Almost every migrant student has problems matching their knowledge and capability to the urban curriculum.
-Some commission.
+Some children have had a very limited exposure to school.
+Most migrants have little or no experience with English unlike the local students.